ljwagerfield/scala-type-inference/README.md

 through the method body, and out to the result.
 This contrasts bidirectional or full type inference systems such as Hindley-Milner (used in Haskell) which may appear more intuitive and less restrictive to users.

-In Scala, if you define the following parameters:
+In Scala, if you define the following function:

     def head[L <: List[A], A](list: L): A